Neymar: Style of play

-Primarily playing as an attacking midfielder, Neymar is prolific in scoring and has high-level playmaking abilities.
-He has scored over 400 goals and has registered over 250 assists.
-At the start of his career, he would solely play as a left winger for both club and country in the team's 4–3–3 formation due to his pace and playmaking skills; this position allowed him to shoot with his stronger foot and create chances for teammates.
-His main traits are his vision, passing, finishing, dribbling, feints, and first touch, being described as both "electric" and "explosive".
+Primarily playing as an attacking midfielder or winger, Neymar is prolific in scoring and has high-level playmaking abilities.
+He has scored over 450 goals and has registered over 250 assists.
+For much of his early career, including at Santos and Barcelona, he was usually deployed on the left side of a front three for both club and country in a 4–3–3 formation due to his pace and playmaking skills; this position allowed him to shoot with his stronger foot and create chances for teammates.
+His main traits are his vision, agility, passing, finishing, dribbling, feints, and first touch, being described as both "electric" and "explosive".
 He is also known for often using the rainbow flick.
-His playing style has often made him a target for rough treatment from defenders.
-During his time in Ligue 1, he was fouled more than any other player, which caused frequent injuries.
 Neymar is two-footed and can score free-kicks and penalties.

 Considered to be a highly promising player in his youth, Neymar was described early in his career by the media as "a true phenomenon".
-At Santos, he was renowned for his explosive pace and flair, often beating defenders with ease and showcasing excessive skill moves—frequently bordering on showboating.
+At Santos, Neymar was renowned for his explosive pace and flair, often beating defenders with ease and showcasing excessive skill moves — frequently bordering on showboating.
 At Barcelona, he became more efficient in providing and more refined, improving his passing and overall decision-making.
 After joining PSG, he evolved into a complete number 10, capable of dictating play and executing highly difficult passes.
-Reflecting on his years at PSG, Neymar said that he experienced his prime years as a footballer at the club.
+Reflecting on his years at PSG, Neymar said that he experienced his prime years at the club; in 2021, a journalist said that PSG "relies almost entirely on his creative genius".

-According to Westwood of Goal, "[Neymar] is a master dribbler, and he sees openings that other players don't.
+According to a writer for Goal, Neymar "is a master dribbler, and he sees openings that other players don't.
 He can create chances out of nothing and more often than not, has the finishing touch or decisive final pass to match his ingenuity on the ball."
-In similar observation, Bobby Ghosh of Time magazine details Neymar's style of play: "In an era of pass-and-move, Neymar is not afraid to keep the ball, dribble and weave past his opponents rather than simply figure out the most effective way of moving it forward."
-Former Santos player Lima, of the Os Santásticos era, claimed that "Neymar has something that even Pelé doesn’t, the speed of his feet and the way he can move the ball."
+A sports writer for Forbes praised him as "an increasingly rare phenomenon in a modern game of academy-refined talent", whilst another of The Independent opined that Messi was the only player superior in "every facet of the game" to him during his 10-year tenure in Europe.

+Neymar's playing style has often made him a target for rough treatment from defenders.
+A report in early 2022 revealed that he was the most fouled player in Europe since 2016.
+During his time in Ligue 1, he was fouled more than any other player, which caused frequent injuries.